 Examine your outlets.
 Look for exposed wires and gaps in between the outlet and wall around it.

-Pay specific attention to those outlets used regularly, such as the bathroom and kitchen.
-Outlets in these locations should also be installed somewhere that can prevent water.
+specific attention to those outlets used regularly, such as the

 Electrical wiring